His father-in-law, Donald Phinney Gregg,

 an organization?
 Both doctors shot back the same name: William Welch of

 Johns Hopkins."
-Dr.

 The Hopkins will was to have funded the medical school with 15,000 shares of the Baltimore & Ohio Railroad, but by 1884, their value had dropped, and there was no longer enough money.
 The daughters of four of the Hopkins trustees (M. Carey Thomas, daughter of physician James Carey Thomas; Mary Elizabeth Garrett, daughter of B&O railroad tycoon Robert Garrett; Bessie King, daughter of trustee chairman Francis T. King; Mamie Gwinn, daughter of executor Charles J.M.
 Gwinn), and Julie Rogers, founders of the Bryn Mawr School for Girls, offered more money on the condition that the Hopkins medical school admit women.
 Additional allies included Caroline Harrison, wife of the sitting president; Jane Stanford, wife of Stanford University founder Leland Stanford and then a US senator; Bertha Palmer, "the queen of Chicago society," whose husband, Potter Palmer, built the Palmer House Hotel; Louisa Adams, wife of President John Quincy Adams; abolitionist Julia Ward Howe; Alice Longfellow, daughter of the poet; novelist Sarah Ome Jewett; and the woman physicians Mary Putnam Jacobi (wife of Abraham Jacobi) and Emily Blackwell.
 (The Other Feminist, by Janet Farrar Worthington.
 Johns Hopkins Medical News; and Mary Elizabeth Garrett, Founding Benefactor of the School of Medicine, by Nancy McCall.
 The Hopkins Gazette, Feb.
 12, 2001.)
 The B&O is now part of CSX.
 Bertha Mathilde Honore Palmer was a financial mainstay of Jane Addams's Hull House.

-Worthington / Hopkins Medical NewsWilliam H. Welch (1850-1934) originally had "no interest in becoming
+Worthington / Hopkins Medical NewsWilliam H. Welch (1850-1934) originally had "no interest in

-1863-1884.)
-He was appointed by Daniel Coit Gilman in 1884 as the first
+was appointed by Daniel Coit Gilman in 1884 as the first

 fulltime member of the faculty of Johns Hopkins University, and